 Congratulations on your acceptance!

-Students admitted for September 2019: the orientation and registration package will be available on the Faculty of Law's Student Affairs website at the beginning of July 2019.
-Welcome Day and mandatory in-person registration take place on 26 August 2019.
+Students admitted for September 2021: the Orientation and Registration package will be available on the Faculty of Law's Student Affairs website in August 2021.

 What should I do now?